Guidelines on fair dealing – board and senior management responsibilities for delivering fair dealing outcomes to customers (FSG-G04)

 Following the update on the revised guidelines, all financial institutions (FIs) will be expected to incorporate key principles of fair dealing at various stages of the life cycle of a product or service rendered.

-Outcome 1: Customers have confidence that they deal with FIs where fair dealing is central to the corporate culture
+In the first outcome, customers have confidence that they are dealing with FIs where fair dealing is central to the corporate culture.

 Key points: